-One-pot Creamy Chicken Soup is thick, hearty, comforting and downright delicious!
-We pack this creamy soup with veggies and load in tender chicken–it’s perfect for dunking in some crusty, buttered bread!
+One-pot Creamy Chicken Soup is thick, hearty, and delicious!
+Packed with veggies and tender chicken, it’s perfect for dunking in crusty, buttered bread!

-If you love creamy soup recipes, you’ll enjoy this Creamy Chicken Noodle Soup, and this Creamy Chicken Tortellini Soup.
+If you love creamy soup recipes, you’ll enjoy Creamy Chicken Noodle Soup, and Creamy Chicken Tortellini Soup.

 Overhead image of Creamy Chicken Soup